 Graduate Advisor Definition and Expectations

-The Graduate Advisor is the official contact person for the Graduate Dean in matters affecting graduate students of the Advisor's academic unit.
+- The Graduate Advisor is the official representative of the Graduate Dean in matters affecting graduate students of the Advisor's academic unit.

-Graduate Advisors have a shared objective to enroll students of high potential whose interests and abilities are compatible with the graduate program and to guide student to successful completion.
+- Graduate Advisors have a shared objective to enroll students of high potential whose interests and abilities are compatible with the graduate program and to guide students to successful completion of the academic program.